stolostron/rhacm-docs/manage_cluster/cloud_conn_aks.md

 When you are no longer managing a cluster that is using a cloud connection, delete the cloud connection to protect the information in the cloud connection.

-1. From the navigation menu, navigate to **Automate infrastructure** -> **Clusters**.
+1. From the navigation menu, navigate to **Automate infrastructure** > **Clusters**.

 2. Select **Cloud connections**.

-3. Select the options menu beside the cloud connection that you want to delete.
+3. Select the options menu for the cloud connection that you want to delete.

 4. Select **Delete connection**.